Operation Sandwedge: Planned activities

 The operation's investigations and surveillance would, in part, assess how the anti-Vietnam War movement could damage Nixon's campaign.
 Nixon's staff also anticipated that the Democratic campaign would employ the services of Intertel, a private investigation firm led by former Department of Justice officials who had served under Robert F. Kennedy, a Democrat and former Attorney General who had been the leading Democratic candidate in the 1968 primaries before his assassination.
 Caulfield noted that this firm had the potential to employ "formidable and sophisticated" intelligence-gathering techniques, and Sandwedge was his attempt to create a Republican counterpart.
 The plan would involve black bag operations, targeting political enemies of the campaign.
 Electronic surveillance was also an element of the proposal, with plans to scrutinize the private lives of the targets, including their tax records and sexual habits.
 The Sandwedge proposal also included a list of people willing to work with Caulfield on the project, among them several investigators and officials of the Internal Revenue Service and a former sheriff of Cook County, Illinois.

 Herb Kalmbach, Nixon's own attorney, transferred $50,000 to Caulfield at the request of John N. Mitchell.
 Mitchell had served as Attorney General during Nixon's first term, and directed the 1972 re-election campaign.
 Caulfield was also given responsibility for the salary of Tony Ulasewicz, an operative he planned to use for Sandwedge activities.
 Strachan, Dean and other staff members were frustrated at the pace of Caulfield's development of the project.
-Strachan directly questioned whether Caulfield was capable for the role in a memo dated from October 1971, while Haldeman, wishing for a project on a larger scale, pressed Mitchell for a budget of $800,000 for surveillance and "miscellaneous" activities.
+Strachan directly questioned whether Caulfield was capable of fulfilling the role in a memo dated from October 1971, while Haldeman, wishing for a project on a larger scale, pressed Mitchell for a budget of $800,000 for surveillance and "miscellaneous" activities.

 Caulfield recruited James W. McCord, Jr., a retired CIA officer, to protect the offices of the Republican National Convention and the CRP from electronic bugging.
 CRP directly employed McCord from January 1972.
 Caulfield also sent Ulasewicz to the campaign offices of Paul McCloskey in New Hampshire.
-McCloskey was a Republican congressman for California, who was running for the party's presidential nomination against Nixon on a platform opposing the Vietnam War.
+McCloskey was a Republican congressman from California who was running for the party's presidential nomination against Nixon on a platform opposing the Vietnam War.
 He was not regarded as a credible threat to Nixon's campaign, but had made statements calling for Nixon to be impeached.
 In December 1971, Ulasewicz masqueraded as a journalist to interview McCloskey's staff, Caulfield dubbing the effort a "Sandwedge-engineered penetration".